 Use Qwick to Secure a Cooking Side Hustle

-Qwick is an easy-to-use, on-demand platform that helps talented cooks, just like you, to secure shifts in the gig economy.
+Qwick is an easy-to-use, professional platform for the hospitality industry that helps talented cooks, just like you, to secure shifts in the gig economy.

 The process is simple!
-Sign up, attend a 5-minute orientation video call where we’ll vet your experience, and complete your Qwick profile.
-After, you’ll gain access to numerous shifts.
+Sign up, attend a virtual orientation, and complete your Qwick profile.
+After, you’ll gain access to open shifts near you.
 Choose which shifts work best for your schedule and get to work.

 It’s simple; it’s easy; it’s Qwick!
 Sign up for Qwick today to start your side gig and learn to make money by cooking in your spare time.